Get the newsletter.

 Italian Roasted Artichoke Casserole Recipe Steps

-This artichoke casserole recipe is very straightforward, and takes about an hour start to finish — maybe a little less.
+This artichoke casserole recipe is very straightforward, and takes about an hour start to finish, possibly even less.

 1. Preheat the oven to 350 degrees Fahrenheit.